Body Shape Calculator

 Mistakes to Avoid ⚠️

-1. Positioning the waist measurement too low near the hip bones rather than at the natural indentation of the torso.
+1. Measuring the waist too low, near the hip bones, instead of at the true natural indentation of the torso above the navel.

-3. Altering your posture by sucking in your stomach or puffing out your chest, leading to inaccurate circumference data.
+3. Altering your natural posture during measurement by sucking in the stomach or pushing out the chest, which skews all three readings.

 Questions and Answers